miningpy/miningpy/CONTRIBUTING.md

 ## Issue Tracking

-The bitbucket repository [issues page](https://bitbucket.org/incitron/miningpy/issues) is used to track issues, suggest features, ask questions, etc. When creating an issue, please tag it using the correct *component* so that the developers can track it.
+The repository [issues page](https://github.com/miningpy/miningpy/issues) is used to track issues, suggest features, ask questions, etc. When creating an issue, please tag it using the correct *component* so that the developers can track it.
 The components setup for the repository include: